AdobeDocs/experience-manager-forms-cloud-service.en/help/prepopulate-adaptive-form-fields.md

 #### Create a prefill service {#create-a-prefill-service}

-The boilerplate package (sample prefill service package) contains sample implementation of AEM Forms prefill service.
+The boilerplate package (sample prefill service package) contains sample implementation of [!DNL AEM Forms] prefill service.
 Open the boilerplate package in a code editor.
 For example, open the boilerplate project in Eclipse for editing.
 After you open the boilerplate package in a code editor, perform the following steps to create the service.

 1. Open the src\main\java\com\adobe\test\Prefill.java file for editing.
 1. In the code, set value of: